Tips to help you achieve financial New Year's resolutions - NewsBreak

 Pay down your debt

-To pay down debt, Rossman suggests applying for a zero-percent balance transfer card which could provide a temporary break from high-interest charges.
+To pay down debt, Rossman suggests applying for a zero-percent balance transfer card which could provide a temporary break from high-interest charges, with some store cards now charging close to 30%.

 Bankrate's top balance transfer cards for 2023 include: